Kouty/tdtetris/README.md

 });
 ```
 Now the `playField.spawn(...)` has to consider the bounding box of the tetromino.
-You may have noticed that I didn't use the `I` tetromino implementations.
+You may have noticed that I didn't use the `I` tetromino implementation.
 Instead I created a `oneSquareTetromino` fake implementation of the ITetromino interface.
 When you test a behaviour, all the dependencies should be fake, and tests must be simple.
 The oneSquareTetromino accomplish both.